-- MA candidates have usually already excelled at BA study; we therefore normally require a BA degree at 2:1 grade or higher (or equivalent).
-We are open to considering previous degrees in the Humanities, Arts, Sciences and Social Sciences, or other related subjects. - MA candidates also need to submit a sample of creative writing, either in Prose, Script or Poetry of at least 1,000-2,000 words (or 3 poems) in order for staff to ascertain if the writing is of an appropriately high standard. - If you have a 2:2 undergraduate degree and knowledge of a subject related to Publishing, you may be accepted on to the course following an interview.
-You may also be required to submit written work to support your application.
+- We normally require a BA degree at 2:2 grade or higher (or equivalent).
+We are open to considering previous degrees in the Humanities, Arts, Sciences and Social Sciences, or other related subjects. - MA candidates also need to submit a sample of creative writing, either in Prose, Script or Poetry of at least 1,000-2,000 words (or 3 poems) in order for staff to ascertain if the writing is of an appropriately high standard.